top of page

 Anything else I should know about you?

-I have a very strong conviction to create a more equal, just, inclusive, and diverse world.
-It’s important to me that we continuously fight racism, sexism, and discrimination of all kinds (especially given our current political climate).
-I’ve led diversity and inclusion trainings with UC Berkeley staff about privilege, mental illness, and unconscious bias, to name a few.
-Having a diverse practice is very intentional for me, and I welcome people from all backgrounds.
+I have a strong conviction to create a more equal, just, inclusive, and diverse world.
+It’s essential to me that we continuously work to dismantle racism, sexism, and all forms of discrimination.
+I’ve led diversity and inclusion trainings with U.C.
+Berkeley staff on topics such as privilege, mental illness, and unconscious bias.

 Experience That Informs My Work